 }

-If a property appears inline in the root file, its name SHALL NOT appear as one of the property names in externalPropertyFileReferences.
+With one exception described below, if a property appears inline in the root file, its name SHALL NOT appear as one of the property names in externalPropertyFileReferences.
 Since an external property file can contain multiple externalized properties, externalPropertyFileReference objects belonging to distinct properties MAY denote the same external property file.
 However, if an array-valued externalizable property is divided among multiple external property files, the externalPropertyFileReference objects belonging to that property SHALL denote distinct external property files.

 EXAMPLE 2: In this example, theRun.conversion and theRun.properties are stored in the same external property file.